GT-KOALA/FFOLayer/README.md

 ## Usage

-FFOLayer follows the same workflow as differentiable layers like `cvxpylayers`:
+FFOLayer follows the same workflow as differentiable layers like [CvxpyLayer](https://github.com/cvxpy/cvxpylayers/):

-> define a CVXPY problem → wrap it as a layer → call it in PyTorch → backprop
+> define a [CVXPY](https://github.com/cvxpy/cvxpy) problem → wrap it as a layer → call it in PyTorch → backprop

 ### API